kohesive/injekt/README.md

 // then in each place you want a local scope val localScope = MyActivityScope()

+// later use the scope
+val singly: SomeSingletonClass = localScope.get()
+val other: SomeOtherSingleton = localScope.get()
 ```

 Or using the same model as `InjektMain` create a descendent of `InjektScopedMain` that overrides function `fun InjektRegistrar.registerInjectables() { ... }`, allowing you to import other modules as well.
 For example: